alfaaarex/awesome-tweaks/README.md

 ![My Post-4](https://raw.githubusercontent.com/dlphin/dolphin/58fd8d94f8a8d244b222b99054ce26a2c827e506/pog-tweaks.png)

-<p align=center> A list of tweaks for Windows, Linux and macOS, which can be used to customize your system according to your liking.
+<p align=center> A list of tweaks and programs for Windows, MacOS and Linux which can be used to tweak or rice your system according to your liking.

 ## 1. Spicetify